Dario Taraborelli : latex

 [Adobe Minion Pro, 24pt] pdf doc

-LaTeX (text with rare and old-style ligatures):
+LATEX (text with rare and old-style ligatures):

 [example of rare ligatures in LaTeX]